Public transport: Timetables

 Timetables (or 'schedules' in North American English) are provided by the transport operator to allow users to plan their journeys.
 They are often supplemented by maps and fare schemes to help travelers coordinate their travel.
 Online public transport route planners help make planning easier.
-Mobile apps are available for multiple transit systems that provide timetables and other service information and, in some cases, allow ticket purchase, some allowing to plan your journey, with time fares zones e.g.
+Mobile apps are often available for multiple transit systems that provide timetables and other service information and, in some cases, allow ticket purchase, some allowing to plan your journey, with time fares zones e.g.

 Services are often arranged to operate at regular intervals throughout the day or part of the day (known as clock-face scheduling).
 Often, more frequent services or even extra routes are operated during the morning and evening rush hours.
 Coordination between services at interchange points is important to reduce the total travel time for passengers.
 This can be done by coordinating shuttle services with main routes, or by creating a fixed time (for instance twice per hour) when all bus and rail routes meet at a station and exchange passengers.
 There is often a potential conflict between this objective and optimising the utilisation of vehicles and drivers.